• Skip to main content

 Poor Taste: The poor or metallic water taste is another most common problem caused by iron-rich water in homes.
 Water that contains a higher concentration of iron will cause an unpleasant taste and the foods which will be cooked using this water will also give a sharp odor.

 Damages Appliances: Iron-rich water damages several daily household appliances such as dishwashers, and water filters.
-Due to iron contamination in the water, the lifespan of these appliances reduces to half as it causes filter clogging and rusting that results in permanent damage to these appliances.
+Due to iron contamination in the water, the lifespan of these appliances is reduced to half as it causes filter clogging and rusting that results in permanent damage to these appliances.

 What are the Effects of Iron on Water?

-As you might have heard that excess of anything is always harmful?
+As you might have heard excess of anything is always harmful.
 Similarly, excessive quantities of iron in water can trigger many serious health complications mentioned below.
 Some unpleasant side effects of using water having iron include:

-• Inhalation of too much iron oxide could cause deposition of iron in the body or also known as siderosis.
+- Inhalation of too much iron oxide could cause the deposition of iron in the body also known as siderosis.

 Different Types of Iron in Well Water